• Skip to primary navigation

 Step 8: Gently roll your scone dough into a log.

-Step 9: Stand the log up tall and use your hands to smoosh it down into a circle.
-Make it about ½ to 2-inches tall.
+Step 9: Stand the log up tall and use your hands to smush it down into a circle.
+Make it about ½ to 2 inches tall.

-Step 10: Use a knife to gently cut the dough into wedges.
+Step 10: Use a knife to cut the dough into wedges gently.

 Step 11: Bake at 350º F for 35-40 minutes.
-The actual bake time will vary depending on how thick your scone dough was.
+The actual bake time will vary depending on how thick your scone dough is.
 Use a knife to re-cut along the cut lines.

 Variations:

-• Drizzle with a cinnamon icing (1 teaspoon cinnamon and ½ cup powdered sugar to 1-2 tablespoon of milk.)
+• Drizzle with cinnamon icing (1 tsp cinnamon and ½ cup powdered sugar to 1-2 TBSP of milk.)

 • Add pecans or walnuts!